TanmayJDesai/Pathfinder-Project/README.md

 	if (islower(ch) == true)  // WRONG!!!!
 since in a comparison involving an int and a bool, the bool will be converted to int; because true converts to 1, and the non-zero int that islower returns for a letter might not be 1, the condition for the if might evaluate to false.

-By Tuesday, February 1, there will be a link on the class webpage that will enable you to turn in this homework.
-Turn in one zip file that contains your solutions to the homework problems.
-The zip file should contain

-mazestack.cpp, if you solved problem 1
-mazequeue.cpp, if you solved problem 3
-eval.cpp, if you solved problem 5
-hw.docx, hw.doc, or hw.txt, if you solved problems 2 and/or 4
-Each source file you turn in may or may not contain a main routine; we'd prefer that it doesn't.
-If it does, our testing scripts will rename your main routine to something harmless.
-Our scripts will append our own main routine, then compile and run the resulting source file.
-Therefore, to get any credit, each source file you turn in must at least compile successfully (even though it's allowed to not link because of a missing main routine).

-In each source file you turn in, do not comment out your implementation; you want our test scripts to see it!
-(Some people do this when testing other files' code because they put all their code in one project instead of having a separate project for each of problems 1, 3, and 5.)